polarityio/rapid7-nexpose/README.md

-# Polarity Rapid7 Nexpose/Insight Integration
+# Polarity Rapid7 Nexpose Integration

 Rapid7 offers two core vulnerability management products to help you do this: InsightVM and Nexpose.
-The Polarity - Nexpose looks up IPs for related vulnerabilities that Nexpose has identified.
+The Polarity - Nexpose integration looks up IPs for related vulnerabilities that Nexpose has identified.

 To learn more about Rapid7 Nexpose, please visit: [official website](https://www.rapid7.com/products/nexpose/)